The People of Creative Stage

 Christina Beck (Musical Theater Builders, Dancing Designers, Comedy Improv Lead Teacher) is a recent graduate of Barnard College of Columbia University, where she studied Theatre, Religion, and German.
 An actor and director, she has extensive performing experience both locally and internationally.
 She has performed at the Edinburgh Fringe Festival, where her piece (in which she played the lead) received five-star reviews, and off-Broadway at the Tank Theater in New York, as well as at Barnard College, and in professional productions in her hometown in Massachusetts.
 She is trained in various methods and styles of acting, including extensive musical theater training and performance, Avant Garde theater, and Shakespearean performance.
 Her newest passion is directing, and she has assistant directed both college-level and professional pieces in the past year.
 Christina also has a background in dance, including in ballet, contemporary and musical theatre styles.
 She loves to teach theatre, and has been teaching theatre in the city at Creative Stage for several years.

 Katelyn Candiello (Musical Theater Builders Co-teacher), is currently studying at New York University's Tisch School of the Arts in the prestigious Stella Adler Studio.
 She regularly performs in both student and professional productions in repertoire ranging from Shakespeare to My Fair Lady.
 Katelyn also has a strong musical background and has trained in both classical voice and piano for nearly a decade.
 She has also trained as a dancer in ballet, tap and jazz.
 In addition to her performing experience, Katelyn is also an experienced teacher, having spent many summers teaching and directing young people in her home town of Lancaster, Pennsylvania.

-A native of Lansing, MI, Alexis Flakes (Dancing Designers, Co Teacher) has performed in dance ensembles since early childhood.
+Alexis Flakes (Dancing Designers Co Teacher) has performed in dance ensembles since early childhood.
 A graduate of Howard University, Alexis is also a trained yoga instructor, specializing in Vinyasa Yoga, and Kids Yoga since 2012.

 Alexis currently works at The School at Columbia University, were she teaches dance, and yoga, and continues to create other curricula in the fields of science and business for the External Affairs Department.